LiuFake/Study-on-system-development/README.md

 about 18 hours in this week,about 2 hours per day and one day spent half a day.

-### (2) Learning progress:
+### (2) Learning progress
 I have learned the use of pointers, arrays, structures, file operations, input and output in C.

 I also learned some knowledge about Linux this week.